Session Fees and Funding

 How can I check if I am eligible?

-You can check your eligibility for the 30 hours through the Childcare Choices website or by using the Childcare calculator.
+You can check your eligibility for funding through the Best Start in Life .
 These will also show if you can get any additional government help with childcare costs.
-If you meet the eligibility criteria for the additional hours you should also qualify for Tax-Free Childcare, which can be used to help pay for any additional childcare costs.
-You can apply for this and the 30 hours at the same time through the Childcare Choices website.
-If you are eligible for the 30 free hours, you will be given an 11-digit code and will be told when you can start to use your funded hours.
+If you meet the eligibility criteria for the additional hours you could also qualify for Tax-Free Childcare, which can be used to help pay for any additional childcare costs.
+You can apply for this and the 30 hours at the same time through the Best Start in Life.

 The government’s Tax-Free Childcare scheme enables eligible working families to save 20% of their childcare costs.
 It is available for working parents with children under 12 (or under 17 for children with a disability).
 For every £8 you or someone else pays in to the account the government will add another £2 up to a maximum of £2,000 per child per year (or £4,000 for children with a disability).
 This means that families will receive an extra £20 for every £80 they save towards childcare costs, totalling £100.